-Pursuant to Rules of the Commission on Judicial Performance, rules 104(c) and 119, you must file a written answer to the charges against you within twenty (20) days after service of this notice upon you.
+Pursuant to Rules of the Commission on Judicial Performance, rules 119 and 128(a), and in accordance with the Order Granting Examiners' Request to Amend Notice of Formal Proceedings, filed April 2, 2024, you must file a written answer to this First Amended Notice of Formal Proceedings no later than Friday, April 12, 2024.
 The answer shall be filed with the Commission on Judicial Performance, 455 Golden Gate Avenue, Suite 14400, San Francisco, California 94102-3660.
 The answer shall be verified and shall conform in style to the California Rules of Court, rule 8.204(b).
-The Notice of Formal Proceedings and answer shall constitute the pleadings.
+The First Amended Notice of Formal Proceedings and answer shall constitute the pleadings.
 No further pleadings shall be filed, and no motion or demurrer shall be filed against any of the pleadings.

-This Notice of Formal Proceedings may be amended pursuant to Rules of the Commission on Judicial Performance, rule 128(a).
+This First Amended Notice of Formal Proceedings may be amended pursuant to Rules of the Commission on Judicial Performance, rule 128(a).